rpaladin/armory3d-vs-upbge/README.md

   <tr align="center">
     <td>Development Status</td>
     <td>Original creator, <a href="https://www.github.com/luboslenco">Lubos Lenco</a>, has moved on to <a href="https://www.armorpaint.org">ArmorPaint</a> after being awarded a <a href="https://www.youtube.com/watch?v=M1X2Qdz8QDc">EpicMegaGrant</a> by Epic Games<br />(company of Unreal Engine)<br />Current development is maintained by community contributors</td>
-    <td>A spin-off of Blender's old Game Engine<br />Original creator, <a href="https://www.github.com/panzergame">Tristan Porteries</a>, stopped development after internal disagreements with the organization team and additionally some in-real-life distractions<br />The project is maintained by community contributors</td>
+    <td>A spin-off of Blender's old Game Engine<br />Original creator, <a href="https://www.github.com/panzergame">Tristan Porteries</a>, stopped development after internal disagreements with the organization team, external & internal pressure, and additionally some in-real-life distractions<br />The project is maintained by community contributors</td>
   </tr>
   <!-- Development Roadmap -->
   <tr align="center">
     <td>Development Roadmap</td>
-    <td>No exact roadmap is specified except for monthly contributions</td>
+    <td>No exact roadmap is specified except for monthly core & bug-fix contributions by the community</td>
     <td>Only bug fixes - awaiting Blender developers for Vulkan Port, EEVEE Rewrite & Real-Time Compositing Nodes</td>
   </tr>
   <!-- Development Team -->